 In 2011, the U.S. Supreme Court considered whether the district court had awarded relief under the wrong section of ERISA.
 The Court ruled that the employees could not be awarded relief as the district court had done, but another section of ERISA might be a basis for relief.
 The question of the applicability of that other section is what is at issue in the current case.
 AARP filed a friend-of-the-court brief supporting plaintiffs’ challenge where a company failed to give proper notice when converting the defined benefit plan to a cash balance plan.

 On remand, the district court ordered equitable reformation of the plan as appropriate equitable relief under ERISA.
 The district court stated that the plan should preserve all of the benefits earned under the pre-amended plan, up to the date of the amendment to reflect the representations plan fiduciaries made about the benefits.

 The U.S. Court of Appeals Second Circuit affirmed the district court's order of reformation of CIGNA's pension plan based on CIGNA’s intentional misrepresentations.
 The Second Circuit also affirmed the district court's award of the sum of benefits earned under the original plan plus benefits under the amended plan, despite the participant's contention that the proper remedy would have been reinstatement of the plan prior to the cash balance conversion.

 What’s at Stake

-The United States Court of Appeals for the Second Circuit is considering Amara v.
-CIGNA.
+Amara v.
+CIGNA was decided by the United States Court of Appeals for the Second Circuit.